klaascuvelier/angular-q-spread/README.md

 angular-q-spread
 ================

-Add `spread` method to the promise returned by $q.all.
+Add `spread` method to all promises created by the $q service.

 `spread` can be used as a replacement for `then`.
 Similarly, it takes two parameters, a callback when all promises are resolved and a callback for failure.
 The resolve callback is going to be called with the result of the list of promises passed to $q.all as separate parameters instead of one parameters which is an array.

+`spread` can be chained onto every promise.

 #Compatibility
 This plugin has been tested with Angular 1.2 and 1.3